 Sand Hollow State Park in Hurricane, Utah has become the default venue for most Southern Utah triathlons thanks to several compelling advantages:

-- Clear, warm water — Spring water temperatures of 55-72°F with excellent visibility and minimal current
+- Clear water — Late-September water temperatures typically in the mid-to-upper 70s°F with excellent visibility and minimal current

 - Buoyed swim course infrastructure — Established swim course lines and timing infrastructure

-- Spacious transition areas — Paved parking and staging areas accommodate 2,000+ athlete transitions
+- Spacious transition areas — Paved parking and staging areas accommodate large athlete transitions

 - Direct road access — Sand Hollow Road connects to SR-9 for bike and run course routing